 When the subject is finished with the trial, log the time in seconds in the space provided on the score sheet.
-Now, you must move the board (now filled with disks) to the top.
-Lift the board UP, allowing the disks to fall through the holes.
-Now place the board directly in front of the disks.
-Remember: The board should be about on 1 inch from the edge of the table.
-The board should now be in the starting position for the next trial of the Placing Test.
+Now, you must move the bottom board (now filled with disks) to the top and move the unfilled board to the bottom.
+Remember: The boards should be about on 1 inch from the edge of the table.
+The boards should now be in the starting position for the next trial of the Placing Test.
 You can begin the next trial by saying: